GSA/digitalgov.gov/content/resources/best-practices-for-writing-for-accessible.md

 As content creators, we need to think about the purpose and mission, not just of individual components of a digital content, but how these components fit together to optimize the user experience for everyone, especially for those with accessible needs.

-For more information on how you can create accessible web development, watch this [presentation](https://digital.gov/event/2020/03/20/writing-for-accessible-web/) from 18F content strategist Ryan Johnson.
+For more information on how you can create accessible web development, watch this [presentation](https://digital.gov/event/2020/03/20/writing-for-accessible-web/) from 18F Content Strategist, Ryan Johnson.